-Notes to the financial statements for the year ended 31 August 2018
+Notes to the financial statements for the year ended 31 August 2019

-1. Statement of accounting policies
+1. Accounting policies

 A summary of the principal accounting policies adopted (which have been applied consistently, except where noted), judgements and key sources of estimation uncertainty, is set out below.